 - Selecting "Yes" populates explanation: "Making this selection will allow for a single payment by paper check.
 Once a single payment is processed, your supplier information will be removed from the University of Washington database.
 Please ensure that you complete Step 7 with the appropriate remittance address for paper check payments."

-Suppliers should reach out to their UW department contact(s) to determine if UW will need to issue a Blanket Purchase Order (BPO).
-If so, the UW department will need to complete the Ariba Network Registration Request webform, to have a Trading Relationship Request (TRR) email sent to the supplier to join the Ariba Network; read more on our ARIBA Network webpage.
+Suppliers should reach out to their UW department contact(s) to determine if UW will need to issue a BPO.
+If so, the UW department must complete the Ariba Network Registration Request webform; a Trading Relationship Request (TRR) email may be sent to the supplier to join the Ariba Network.
+More details available on Procurement Services' Ariba Network webpage.

 - * Enablement time is dependent on the suppliers' response to the emailed Trading Relationship Request and completion of enablement steps; can be completed in as short as three business days